 If you are traveling between the U.S. Virgin Islands, be sure to pick up a copy of Places To Explore: St. Thomas – St. John – St. Croix.
 This booklet is the official publication of the U.S. Virgin Islands Hotel and Tourism Association.
 Easy-to-use and informative, this guide is filled with enlightening facts and activities for you to enjoy while visiting the Virgin Islands.
 Did I mention it’s free?
 Pick up your copy at the airport, ferry terminal, seaplane terminal, hotel, or any USVI tourism office.

+Click on the links below to contact any of the operators we mentioned above.
 Enjoy your time on St. Croix and our sister islands!
 With several options now available for inter-island travel, we hope you will take advantage of the opportunity to island hop and explore the diverse wonders the Caribbean has to offer.
 Bon voyage!

 – Jennie Ogden, Editor